AishvaryaRamesh08/StockMarketView/README.md

 Steps for installing the project:
 - Clone this repository
 - Install the libraries from requirements.txt
-- execute the main.py file to run the dashboard
+- execute the main.py file to run the visualization dash app
-- the dashboard can be accessed on localhost http://127.0.0.1:8050/ on any browser
+- the dash app can be accessed on localhost http://127.0.0.1:8050/ on any browser
 - execute the ml_randForest.py file to obtain the machine learning model

+The Dash app is deployed via the heroku platform